dineshsdevarajan/dineshsdevarajan.github.io/_posts/2019-02-16-FirstPost.md

 image: /img/hello_world.jpeg
 ---

 Excited to be writing my first post!

-I have created this personal webpage to document about the various research projects in the field of computational science.
+I have created this personal webpage to share about the various research problems that I have investigated by employing molecular simulations.

-Being a machine learning (ML) enthusiast, I will also be sharing about the courses and projects that I work on during this journey towards learning ML.
+Being a machine learning (ML) enthusiast, I will also be sharing about the courses and projects that I work on during my journey towards learning ML.

 Thank you Dean Attali for creating this beautiful [theme](https://github.com/daattali/beautiful-jekyll).